clever-cake/crud-car/README.md

 Password: admin
 ```

+And create a connection for a server on the host postgres:5432 with user postgres and the password postgres

 # Perform http requests

 If you use intellij you may use the predefined http requests in the file _requests.http_ to explore the api.